Home

 He suggested the possibility that if it fails to show a profit, it will end up being turned over to the State government.

-Reguardless of whether a state emergency treatment center or a privately-owned facility is built, it appears the process will involve some three years before any construction is completed.
+Regardless of whether a state emergency treatment center or a privately-owned facility is built, it appears the process will involve some three years before any construction is completed.
 Negotiations are to continue between the Oregon group and the State Health Dept., and additional public meetings will probably follow.

 To Return From Hospital To The Maui Of Yore-Click Here

-To Go To Syphilis Uncovered On Maui-Click Here
+To Go To Interisland hydrofoil-Click Here